lpanteleev/Lily/README.md

  # Lily
 Lily
-createind the new branch in order to build the pipeline in adf
+I need to create the new branch in order to build the pipeline in adf